What It Means to Be a Teacher of God

 What Are the Characteristics of God's Teachers?

 To be defenseless obviously means to be without defenses.
 Remember, this started with the ego telling me my mind is filled with darkness, evil, and sin, and so it must be closed up tightly to protect it because it is so awful.
 And then I build a defense around it—the world—so that I never look at it again.
-The ego tells I am not there anymore.
-I have escaped from the mind out into the world, which is the fortress around my mind.
+The ego tells me I am not there anymore.
+I have escaped from my mind out into the world, which is the fortress around my mind.
 That is the defense.
 And as long as I believe I am guilty and sinful, I will be afraid of God's punishment, which means I will need a defense against it.
 When I can begin to let go of my investment in guilt as a way of keeping God's Love away, I will have less guilt and therefore less need for a defense against it.
 Then I will be able to begin the process of letting go of my defenses.
 Jesus was a perfect example of someone who could live in the world totally without any defense, because he had no guilt that had to be protected.
 Another definition of "defenselessness," then, could be "to be without attack," because defenses are attacks.

 (1:1) God's teachers have learned how to be simple.